Assessment of, Installation & Maintenance of TEC

 Key outcomes

-• TEC equipment will be installed safely, in line with organisational processes, relevant legislation and manufacturer guidelines
+- TEC equipment will be assessed, installed, tested and maintained safely, in line with organisational processes, relevant legislation and manufacturer guidelines

 Audit process